KeplerGO/kpub/kpub/templates/template-overview.md

  * <a href="kpub-exoplanets.html">Exoplanet publications &raquo;</a>
  * <a href="kpub-astrophysics.html">Astrophysics publications &raquo;</a>

+You also can mine the database yourself by accessing a spreadsheet of the publications: [kepler-publications.xls](/data/kepler-publications.xls)

-If you spot an error in the database, such as a missing entry, please get in touch or open an issue in the <a href="https://github.com/KeplerGO/kpub">GitHub repository</a> of the database.
+If you spot an error, such as a missing entry, please get in touch or open an issue in the <a href="https://github.com/KeplerGO/kpub">GitHub repository</a> of the database.

 Last update: {{ now.strftime('%d %b %Y') }}.